Mercy for Animals: 2017–2019

-In recent years, MFA has also pioneered investigations of factory farms and slaughterhouses using drones.
+In recent years, MFA has also pioneered investigations of factory farms and slaughterhouses using unmanned aerial vehicles.
 MFA drones have exposed 35 factory farms, and views of the investigative videos have surpassed 22 million.

-A 2018 undercover investigation into California's driftnet fishing industry by MFA and a coalition of organizations showed dolphins entangled and drowned in driftnets, endangered species killed, and sharks cut apart and stabbed while still alive and conscious.
+A 2018 undercover investigation into California's driftnet fishing industry showed dolphins entangled and drowned in driftnets, endangered species killed, and sharks cut apart and stabbed while still alive and conscious.
 Undercover footage influenced federal legislation aimed at banning driftnets.

+2020s

 A 2020 investigation focusing on the live export industry in Brazil revealed animals being confined in large ships in cramped conditions for weeks on end, often lying in and covered in their own feces.
 After arriving at their destination in the Middle East, cranes are used to hoist sick and injured animals out by their limbs.
 At the slaughterhouses, they are often slashed with knives and left to bleed to death, limbs are hacked off and throats stabbed.

+In 2023, the organization was given a B+ rating for financial management.

+MFA celebrated their 25th anniversary with a gala held on April 20, 2024.
+They gave several awards out on the night, including one to Beyond Meat and one to Gwenna Hunter, who opened the first vegan foodbank in Los Angeles.

+In August 2024, the organization helped to secure a commitment on shrimp welfare from UK supermarket chain Tesco.

+Transfarmation

+In 2019, Leah Garcés founded Transfarmation to support farmers to transition from concentrated animal feeding operations to plant-focused farms.
+In August 2024, a hog farming family from Iowa transitioning to mushroom farming was featured in the NYT.

+In 2024, Garcés published a book on Transfarmation, entitled Transfarmation: the Movement to Free Us from Factory Farming.
+This was a sequel to her 2019 book, Grilled.